Family Dynamics, Career Balance, and Intellectual Pursuits

 But it’s not always easy to break tradition.
 In many families, especially in cultures where fathers were once expected to be the sole providers, balancing career, family, and personal growth can feel like walking a tightrope.
 Some dads feel torn between being present at home and proving their worth at work.
 Others face social judgment for stepping away from traditional roles.
 Still, the benefits are undeniable—children thrive when dads are involved, and workplaces flourish when they support caregiving.
 That’s why it’s time to explore how modern fathers navigate these evolving roles, what support they need, and how their presence is reshaping the future of families, careers, and intellectual pursuits.

-Who Can Use These Topics?
+Who Can Use These Topics

 This research is ideal for students and professionals pursuing the following courses or strands: